iFDVCS/spy-cy/README.md

 How to set up:
 * Install in the command line: Python, Flask, and WTForms (e.g. pip install Flask).
-* Download all the files in this spy-cy repository, place in a folder.
+* Download all the files in this iFDVCS/spy-cy repository, place in a folder.
 * In the command line, change the directory the the folder containing all the files.

 How to run DNA-Crypter: